yazz/VisualJS/README.md

 <img src='http://visifile.com/visifile_logo.PNG' />

-### Explore the History of your documents in Real Time
+### Explore the History of your documents in Real Time.
+Demo here: http://139.162.228.5/

-## Click here for demo http://139.162.228.5/